thesocialdeck/gatsby-starter-netlify-cms/src/pages/product/product.md

         fancy new Chemex but have no clue how to use it?
 Don't worry, we’re here to help.
 You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
         Email us or call the store for details.
+We like talking.
     - image: /img/meeting-space.png
       text: >
         We believe that good coffee has the power to bring people together.